 1. Not Quite Perfect Superheroes: Essential Life-Giving Substances

 At first glance, water seems like the perfect superhero molecule.
-The molecule’s properties are quite special.
+The molecule’s properties are quite special, making it essential for life on earth and probably elsewhere.
 Fairly resistant to temperature changes, large bodies of water slowly absorb or release heat to the atmosphere and nearby coast.
 During photosynthesis, water can lose electrons to excited chlorophyll molecules, creating oxygen for respiration and acidic ions that set up a potential difference invested in storing energy.
 It is a remarkable solvent, dissolving important ions, proteins and sugar molecules.

-2. Neither Good nor Bad Substances: Depends On Which Lifeform’s Point of View
+2. Neither Good nor Bad Substances: Depends On the Life Form’s Point of View

 Potato plants, not only produce those familiar, edible tubers but also poisonous berries filled with alkaloids (solanine and chaconine) that protect them from most herbivores and fungi.
 Even tubers produce poisons when exposed to light.
 Some varieties investigated for possible cultivation had to be rejected because, even when underground, their tubers produced excessive toxins.
 From the point of view of the potato, the alkaloids increase its chances of survival— poisonous for us but essential from the plant’s vantage point.